 So, how much does it cost to create a CAD design tool?
 The app development price range varies from $55,000 to $380,000.

 Virtual Reality Apps

 Virtual reality apps are probably the most promising type, but still undeveloped from a hardware point of view.
 We all know about VR.
-The hype started when Google released Cardboard and turned every mobile phone into a simple headset for less than $10.
+The hype started when Google released Cardboard and turned every mobile phone into a simple headset at a price of less than $10.
 After that, the industry started to grow fast, especially in games, training, and simulations.
-The biggest difference from other apps, except games, is that VR requires to build a 3D environment.
+The biggest difference from other apps, except games, is that VR requires building a 3D environment.
 Otherwise, the experience will be limited and thus not immersive.

 Augmented Reality Apps

 Augmented reality apps, just like VR apps, are pretty new but already widespread.
 If you have an iPhone 6S or a newer Apple smartphone version, you have all the required tools to try the AR experience.
 A bit worse situation with Android devices, but the list is also growing – take a look here.

 Besides mobiles, there are standalone AR-ready devices like Microsoft Hololens or Magic Leap.
 Mobile AR solutions are usually way easier to develop compared to standalone as the last ones require the use of special hardware.
 At the same time, mobile audiences are mostly regular consumers, not enterprises, which gives you the ability to cover more users.